The Weighted Student Formula equitably distributes

 - the student characteristics used to allocate funds to schools,

 - the amount of "weight" (or amount of the characteristic on the cost of education) for each characteristic, and

 - specific units for each characteristic.

-COW XII is conducting its meetings - agendas, minutes and meeting materials are available below:
+COW XIII met during the summer of 2023.
+Meeting agendas, minutes and meeting materials are available below:

 COW XI: SY2018-19